Our Team

 Coral (she, her) is an abolitionist organizer, freedom schemer and behind-the-scenes infrastructure builder based in Middle Tennessee.
 She is a queer white Jewish trans femme who has worked in racial, gender, and economic justice movements for over 10 years.
 Coral has organized with organizations including Critical Resistance, the Transgender Gendervariant Intersex Justice Project, and the Western Regional Advocacy Project to fight for a world free of policing, imprisonment, surveillance, and the criminal legal system.
 She fell in love with Southern queer and trans organizers which siren sung her to root herself in the struggle for liberation in the South.

-Neesha Powell-Ingabire (they, she) is a coastal Georgia-born-and-raised movement journalist, essayist, community & cultural organizer, resource mobilizer, cat parent, spouse, and auntie living in Atlanta/occupied Muscogee territory.
-In 2016, she co-founded Queer The Land, a collaborative project grounded in the self-determination of trans and queer Black/Indigenous/people of color and members’ vision of collectively stewarding land and owning their labor.
+Neesha Powell-Ingabire (any respectful pronouns) is a coastal Georgia-born-and-raised movement journalist, essayist, community & cultural organizer, resource mobilizer, cat parent, spouse, and auntie living in Atlanta/occupied Muscogee territory.

 Neesha graduated with a Master of Fine Arts in Creative Writing from Georgia College.
-Over the past decade, her writing has been published in various online and print publications, including Harper’s Bazaar, the Oxford American, Scalawag, and VICE.
+Over the past decade, her writing has been published in various online and print publications, including Harper’s Bazaar, Oxford American, Scalawag, and VICE.
 She reports on the justice movements of the Black, trans, queer, and Southern communities to which she belongs and writes essays to recover her own history and the histories of her ancestors and their ancestral homes.
-Her debut book, a collection of personal essays that juxtapose the fraught racial history of coastal Georgia with her lived experiences growing up there as a disabled and queer Black girl, will be published by Hub City Press in fall 2024.
+Her debut book, Come By Here: Memory, Murder, and Homecoming on Georgia’s Geechee Coast, will be published by Hub City Press in fall 2024.